muhammad-adil86/Data-Analytics-Portfolio-Projects/Tableau/COVID-19 Data Visualizations/README.md

 ## Conclusion

 Overall, this project offers a comprehensive view of the ongoing pandemic, providing a valuable tool for tracking the spread of COVID-19 and the progress of vaccination efforts.
-With data visualization and forecasting analysis, it will give a better understanding of the current and future situation of COVID-19.
+With data visualization and forecasting analysis using Tableau, it will give a better understanding of the current and future situation of COVID-19.